makersacademy/student-directory/04_arrays.md

       "Norman Bates"
 		]
 		# and then print them
-		puts "The students of my cohort at Makers Academy" puts "-------------"
+		puts "The students of Villains Academy"
+		puts "-------------"
 		puts students[0]
 		puts students[1]